Creating and Running Vue.js Projects with ServBay

 directory.- Name:

-Ensure the ServBay web server is running.
-Open your browser and visit the domain you configured for the production build:
+Make sure ServBay’s web server is running.
+Open your browser and go to the domain configured for production:

 https://servbay-vue-prod.servbay.demo

-.You are now seeing the production build of your Vue app, optimized for performance.
-With ServBay’s custom domain and automatic SSL features, you can securely preview your production site locally.
+.You’re now viewing your Vue app’s optimized production build, ready to deliver top loading performance.
+Again, ServBay’s custom domains and automatic SSL let you securely preview your production site locally.

-is already in use, you’ll get an error.
-Use a different free port and ensure the corresponding port in ServBay’s reverse proxy setup is updated to match. - ServBay Web Server Status: Make sure ServBay's web server (Caddy or Nginx, depending on your ServBay configuration) is running, or you won't be able to access your site via the configured domains.
+or another) is already in use, you’ll get an error.
+Switch to an available port and update the port setting in ServBay’s reverse proxy configuration accordingly. - ServBay Web Server Status: Ensure the ServBay web server (Caddy or Nginx, depending on your setup) is running—otherwise, your configured domain won’t be accessible.

 .servbay.demo

-).
-If you use a different domain, you may need to manually update your system’s hosts file or use ServBay's Hosts Manager to ensure correct local resolution.
+.
+For other domains, you may need to manually edit your system’s hosts file or use ServBay’s Hosts Manager to ensure proper local resolution.

 Summary

-With ServBay, you can easily build a local development environment on macOS that integrates Node.js, making it simple to manage both the development and production deployments of Vue.js projects.
-Using ServBay's Websites feature, you can quickly configure reverse proxies for development servers or serve production static files directly, all while enjoying the convenience and security of custom domains and automated SSL certificates.
-This greatly simplifies the setup and workflow for local Vue.js projects.
+ServBay allows you to easily set up a Node.js-powered local development environment for Vue.js projects on macOS or Windows, managing both development and production deployments efficiently.
+Using ServBay’s Websites feature, you can quickly configure reverse proxies for dev servers, serve production static files, and benefit from custom domains and automatic SSL for both convenience and security—greatly streamlining setup and workflows for local Vue.js projects.